 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-From looking into the ancient past to enjoying the many vibrant attractions, a visit the Puebla is one I’m sure you won’t regret.
+From looking into the ancient past to enjoying the many vibrant attractions, a visit to Puebla is one I’m sure you won’t regret.

 1. Visit the oldest library in the America’s – Biblioteca Palafoxiana

-The Biblioteca Palafoxiana wasn’t on my Puebla must-do list before arriving, but after learning that this library was, in fact, the first library in the America’s, it had to make this list!
+Biblioteca Palafoxiana wasn’t on my Puebla must-do list before arriving, but after learning that this library was, in fact, the first library in all of the America’s, it had to make this list!

-It’s located close to the main square in the central historic center and for only a 40 pesos entrance fee, this is one library you’re really going to want to visit.
+Biblioteca Palafoxiana is located close to the main square in the central historic center of Puebla.
+With only a 40 pesos entrance fee, this is one of the cheapest attractions in Puebla city.

 2. Take a day trip to Cholula

 Cholula is a small city located only 10km from Puebla city center.
 The close proximity makes visiting Cholula on a day trip from Puebla very popular.
 There are a few different things you can do once in Cholula to keep you busy all day long.